 With many gardens soon to be overflowing with cilantro and backyard barbecues in full swing, this zippy recipe is a delicious change from the usual ho-hum hummus or chips and dip.

 While store-bought hummus can be great in a pinch, homemade hummus is much more flavorful and satisfying, and often more healthy thanks to no added sugar and preservatives or excess salt and oil.

 Most of us know beans are an excellent source of protein and fiber.
 Cilantro is also a good source of dietary fiber as well as iron and magnesium.
 Plus, it aids in digestion; settles the stomach; relieves gas; prevents nausea; decreases inflammation, blood sugar and bad cholesterol (LDL); and raises good HDL cholesterol (HDL).
 I'm sold.

 This hummus whips up quickly, and because it doesn’t include tahini, the ingredients can be easily found if you don’t already have them on hand.

-As with most recipes I make, I’ve reduced the oil in this one from 1/2 to 1/4 cup.
+As with most recipes I make, I’ve reduced the oil in this one from 1/2 to 1/4 cup, and add more as needed.
 And, because I love cilantro, I use a bit more than 3/4 cup (ok, a lot more, but I really like this herb).
 Once you’ve blitzed everything together, you may find you want to add more lime, a dash more salt, or a bit more oil or water if it’s too thick.
 I like to add a dollop of chipotle sauce for a little smoky heat.

 Cilantro Jalapeno Hummus